 “I get really mad when I go shopping for electronics and guys talk down to me and act like I don't know what I'm talking about,” she says.

-The Cincinnati native reached down deep for the confidence to pursue a career in technology.
+She then reached down deep for the confidence to pursue a career in technology.
 Today, thanks to her hard work and the IT-Ready Apprentice Program, she’s working in a full-time paid IT job leading others on projects.

 The IT-Ready program — which graduated 95 percent of its participants and saw 90 percent of its graduates go on to certifications and full-time apprenticeships or jobs — is just one way that the Creating IT Futures Foundation has stepped forward in 2012 to help the industry make a difference in people’s lives and the industry.

 In 2012, CompTIA Member Communities helped distribute more than $100,000 of our foundation’s dollars to over 25 tech charities worldwide.
 Recipients included the Year Up urban youth project and Genesys Works, which helps disadvantaged youth prepare for and land year-long IT internships their senior year of high school.

 This year, Creating IT Futures along with CompTIA’s TechVoice steered $70,000 to 14 state technology associations to fund STEM (Science - Engineering - Technology - Mathematics) initiatives in their states.